A laugh-out-loud novel about surviving when life gives you lemons but you don’t like lemonade…

 Marja Kangas was the winner of major Finnish publisher WSOY’s 2019 writing competition to find the next, new voice in commercial fiction.
 The competition panel faced the daunting task of choosing a winner from an overwhelming 788 entries, but it was Marja, who won their hearts and minds with her novel.

 Marja Kangas (b.
 1974) is a drama teacher and writer, originally from the Finnish town of Kuopio, though she divides her time now between Barcelona and Turku, Finland.
-She also teaches creative writing and yoga, and takes great pleasure in having a good, long cry followed by a good laugh—often to herself first.
+She also teaches creative writing and takes great pleasure in having a good, long cry followed by a good laugh—often to herself first.
 The Only Way is Up is her debut novel.

-2019, Winner of WSOY Writing Competition
+2019, winner of the WSOY Writing Competition

 “Uproariously funny and painfully relatable.
 Causes binge-reading.” — Laura Friman, writer & broadcaster

 “Simultaneously a description of the breakdown of a marriage and the kind of novel that makes you scream with laughter.” — Jari Pietiläinen, Helsingin Uutiset newspaper

 “A hilarious novel!” — Eeva-Kaarina Solmela, Ilta Sanomat newspaper

 “[The Only Way is Up] won WSOY and Prisma’s Writing Competition, which called for entertaining page-turners on the theme of relationships.
 It’s no wonder that Kangas won: her novel is a wonderful example of chick-lit… From beginning to end, [The Only Way is Up] is full of self-irony, which is exactly what makes it such an exhilarating read… a fizzy break-up novel.” — Johanna Suominen, Savon Sanomat newspaper